The Encyclopedia of American Songs and Musicals

 3 Another highlight of the year is Artie Shaw who comes with his velvet clarinet to have his first big hit thanks to Begin the Beguine and the sensuality that emanates.
 He now reiterates with All the Things You Are, a romantic ballad splendidly performed by vocalist Helen Forrest.

 Whereas The Andrews Sisters continue to accommodate the traditional repertoire in swing mode, as for proof the earthy Beer Barrel Polka, Billie Holiday evolves in the register of emotion by performing Strange Fruit, one of the most challenging song of her career.
 It is originally a poem written by professor Abel Meeropol constituting a disquieting plea against racism and lynching, a deadly practice whose victims are predominantly African-Americans.
 Billie Holiday later confessed that the content was so strong, even so terrifying that she feared not being able to go to the end of the song.
-Barney Josephson, the owner of Cafe Society in Greenwich Village, where occurs the artist found it necessary to create the circumstances for a particular atmosphere, halting the service and placing all the room in the dark with only a spotlight directed onto the face of the singer.
+Barney Josephson, the owner of Cafe Society in Greenwich Village, where occurs the artist found it necessary to create the circumstances for a particular atmosphere, halting the service and placing all the room in the dark with only a spotlight directed onto the face of the artist.

 New talents also appear during the year.
 It is the case of the brothers Ray and Bob Eberle as well as the sisters Marion and Betty Hutton.
 The Ink Spots confirm their growing popularity with I didn't care and especially My Prayer, a song called to become a standard.
-Perry Como continues to assert himself in the band of Ted Weems and proves that he has the qualities of a true crooner.
+Perry Como continues to assert himself in Ted Weems's band and proves that he has the qualities of a true crooner.
 Bing Crosby is as for him, always very popular as singer and actor, even if it is the first year since almost the beginning of the decade that he does not rank any of his songs at the top of sales.

 1939 also marks the end of a successful cycle.
 Fred Astaire and Ginger Rogers indeed perform for the last time together in Vernon and Irene Castle, a movie far removed from the screwball genre which was clearly bound to their collaboration.
 Is it even about a musical ?
 The story tells the real course of a couple of actors on the eve of World War I. It includes dance choreographies, still very elegant, but these occupy only a secondary place.
 No songs, not even an original music, just a small tap-dance.
 The RKO works, according to its habit, in the economy and the overall quality of the movie suffers of it.
 The couple lost nothing of its complicity but the time seems ripe to turn over a new leaf.
 There will be thus for once no Happy End, Fred Astaire having the role of a pilot during the war, dies at the end of the movie, when the crash of his plane